bearyinnovative/re-select/README.md

 ### createMemoizor: equalityCheck => function => memoizedFunction

-Passing in an `equalityCheck` function, return a function that transforms a function to the memoized version.
+Passing in an `equalityCheck` function, returns a function that transforms a function to the memoized version.

 ### createSelectorCreator: memoize => createSelector
 `createSelectorCreator` takes a `memoize` function as input and returns a customized version of `createSelector`.